-TCP (rfc793) provides the following functionality:
+TCP (rfc793) offers:

-- Session layer functionality: it controls the maintenance of sessions (virtual circuits). - A reliable transport-if TCP delivers a segment to an application, it is "guaranteed" to be correct and in order. - A certain degree of protection against spoofing. - Possibly some protection against certain DoS attacks. - Congestion control.
+- Sessions: it provides connection-oriented service. - A reliable transport-if TCP delivers a segment to an application, it is "guaranteed" to be correct and in order. - A certain degree of protection against spoofing. - Possibly some protection against certain DoS attacks. - Congestion control.